rust-lang/book/src/ch03-07-control-flow.md

 ```

 The `if` and `else` arms have value types that are incompatible, and Rust tells
 us exactly where to find the problem in our program.
-This can’t work, because
-variable bindings must have a single type.

 ### Repetition with Loops